5 skills sales reps need to adapt to during the pandemic

 Now, with no in-person interaction possible, building strong relationships with your customers needs to be done virtually.
 This is a critical sales skill that reps need to adapt to and find ways that work best for them under these changing circumstances.

-Apart from constant communication and personalised experiences, you can also try hosting webinars, live stream free classes, provide industry resources, and more.
+Apart from constant communication and personalized experiences, you can also try hosting webinars, live stream free classes, provide industry resources, and more.
 These are ways to keep customers engaged while also adding value to their business.

 Michael King says...